Our work mainly focuses on cellular and molecular aspects

 Virus and Immunity Unit

-About 40 years after its appearance, the HIV/AIDS epidemic represents more than ever a public health threat worldwide.
-About 38 million people are living with HIV/AIDS as of the end of 2018, most of them originating from emerging countries.
-Our work focuses on cellular and molecular aspects of HIV-1 replication, and on the mechanisms of the interaction of HIV-infected cells with the immune system.
+More than 40 years after its appearance, the HIV/AIDS epidemic still represents a public health threat worldwide.
+As of 2021, approximately 38 million people are living with HIV/AIDS, with most of them originating from developing countries.
+Our work focuses on the cellular and molecular aspects of HIV-1 replication, and on the mechanisms of interaction between HIV-infected cells and the immune system.
 We are currently pursuing three complementary axes of research on this subject: